 The Credit Union recognizes a financial liability when it becomes party to the contractual provisions of the instrument.
 At initial recognition, the Credit Union measures financial liabilities at their fair value plus transaction costs that are directly attributable to their issuance, with the exception of financial liabilities subsequently measured at fair value through profit or loss for which transaction costs are immediately recorded in profit or loss.

 Classification and subsequent measurement

 Subsequent to initial recognition, all financial liabilities are measured at amortized cost using the effective interest rate method.
-Interest, gains and losses relating to a financial liability are recognized in profit or loss.
+Interest, gains and losses relating to financial liabilities are recognized in comprehensive income.